Srilakshmi-mothkur/Gear-Vision/README.md

 ## Future Improvements

-1. **Real-Time API:** Develop an API for real-time image classification and inventory checks.
-2. **User Interface:** Create a web or mobile app for customers to upload images and get instant results.
+1. **User Interface:** Create a web app for customers to upload images and get instant results.
-3. **Enhanced Processing:** Implement techniques to handle various image qualities and lighting conditions.
+2. **Enhanced Processing:** Implement techniques to handle various image qualities and lighting conditions.
-4. **RAG Application:** Build a RAG system to provide contextual information and FAQs alongside image classification.
+3. **RAG Application:** Build a RAG system to provide contextual information and FAQs alongside image classification.

 These improvements will enhance customer interaction and streamline part identification and support.